-- Flashing or rotating lights are prohibited (except for normal indicators, lights on emergency or breakdown vehicles etc.)
+- Fit lamps which emit a steady light.
+Flashing or rotating lights are not permitted, except for normal indicators, lights on emergency or breakdown vehicles etc.

 - You should be able to switch the lights on and off with an independent switch.

 What colour headlights are legal in the UK?

 In the UK, it’s a legal requirement for all front headlights to be white or yellow.
 Rear tail lights must always be red.